Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Introduction

 \section{Introduction}

 \vlabel{Introduction}

 For a semiabelian variety $G$ over a separably closed field $K$ of characteristic $p>0$ and finite degree of imperfection, the group ${\Gpinf}$ = $\cap_{n} p^{n}(G(K))$ played a big role in Hrushovski's proof of the function field Mordell-Lang conjecture in positive characteristic.
 The group ${\Gpinf}$ which we also sometimes call $G^{\sharp}$, is {\em type-definable} in the structure $(K,+,\cdot)$.
-(Strictly speaking $K$ should be taken to be ``saturated" for this to be meaningful, and this will be assumed below).
-It was claimed in \cite{Hrushovski} that ${\Gpinf}$ always has {\em finite relative Morley rank} (see section 2.3 for the definition).
+It was claimed in \cite{Hrushovski} (in the Remark just before lemma 2.15) that ${\Gpinf}$ always has {\em finite relative Morley rank}.
 One of the reasons or motivations for writing the current paper is to show that this is not the case: there are $G$ such that ${\Gpinf}$ does not even have relative Morley rank.
-(However ${\Gpinf}$ {\em does} have finite $U$-rank which suffices for results such as Proposition 4.3 of \cite{Hrushovski} to go through, hence the validity of the main results of \cite{Hrushovski} is unaffected.)
+(Note that however Lemma 2.15 itself does hold, the generic type of ${\Gpinf}$ is indeed ``thin'' which implies that ${\Gpinf}$ {\em does} have finite $U$-rank, but just not that it has finite relative Morley rank.
+The finiteness of $U$-rank suffices for all the results in section 4 of \cite{Hrushovski}, in particular Proposition 4.3, to go through, hence the validity of the main results of \cite{Hrushovski} is unaffected.)
+Hrushovski used expressions such as ``Morley dimension" or ``internal Morley dimension" for what we call here relative Morley rank.
+The notion is somewhat subtle and concerns performing a Cantor-Bendixon analysis {\em inside} a closed space of types.
+Details and examples are given in section 2.3.

 As the second author noticed some time ago, the ``relative Morley rank" problem is related in various ways to whether the $p^{\infty}$ (or ${\sharp}$)-functor preserves exact sequences.
 So another theme of the current paper is to give conditions on an exact sequence $0\to G_{1} \to G_{2} \to G_{3}\to 0$ of semiabelian varieties over $K$ which imply exactness of the sequence $0 \to G_{1}^{\sharp} \to G_{2}^{\sharp} \to G_{3}^{\sharp} \to 0$, as well as giving situations where the sequence of $G_{i}^{\sharp}$ is NOT exact.